- Artisan made in small batches

 This large wedge is the perfect amount to bring out for a cocktail party or family gathering.
 You can also slice wedges to serve as an hors d’oeuvre or a cheese course, and wrap the rest of the wheel in wax paper to store for later.
 It’s certain to make many evenings of entertaining all the more merry.

-Pasteurized sheep's milk, rennet, starter culture, salt.
+Pasteurized sheep's milk, salt, rennet, starter culture, calcium chloride, egg lysosome.

 All information listed on our website, including nutrient content information, ingredient lists, and information relating to health claims is for informational purposes only and not provided as medical advice.
 You should carefully read all information in the actual product packaging and labels, including for food allergen, nutrient content and qualified health claims before using or consuming a product.
 La Tienda does not assume any liability for inaccuracies or misstatements about products.